Fluctuations of the winding number of a directed polymer on a cylinder: Introduction

 For each realization of the random environment, the partition function of the directed polymer is given by

-where $\{w_t\}_{t\geq0}$ is a standard Brownian motion starting from the origin, independent of $\xi$, and $\E$ is the expectation on $w$.
+where $\{w_t\}_{t\geq0}$ is a one-dimensional standard Brownian motion starting from the origin, independent of $\xi$, and $\E$ is the expectation over the realizations of the Brownian motion $w$.
 Here $\beta>0$ is a fixed parameter playing the role of the inverse temperature.
-Since $\xi$ is a spacetime white noise, the above expression should be interpreted carefully, see Section~\ref{s.she} below for more details.
+Since $\xi$ is a space-time white noise, the above expression should be interpreted carefully, see Section~\ref{s.she} below for more details.

 The quenched density of the polymer endpoint $w_T$ is then given by

 Since the random environment $\xi$ is periodic in space, another perspective is to view the polymer path as lying on a cylinder, in which case it is the trajectory of $\{w_t-\lf w_t\rf\}_{t\geq 0}$ we are tracking.
 The winding number of the polymer path around the cylinder, denoted by $W_T$, then equals to